QuTech-Delft/OpenQL/docs/platform_ccl.rst

 			"cc_light_left_codeword": 135,
 			"cc_light_opcode": 128
 	   },
 	   ...
 	}

-``x q0`` is the name of the instruction which will be used to refer to this instruction inside OpenQL program.
+``x q0`` is the name of the instruction which will be used to refer to this instruction inside the OpenQL program.
 The ``duration`` specifies the time duration required to complete this instruction.
-Due to control electronics, it is sometimes required to add a positive or negtive latency to an instruction.
+Due to control electronics, it is sometimes required to add a positive or negative latency to an instruction.
 This can be specified by ``latency`` field.
 This field is divided by cycle time and rounded up to obtain an integer number of cycles.
 After scheduling is performed, an instruction is shifted back or forth in time depending upon